nypublicradio/deploy/README.md

   # deploy
   --env=<env>                   Environment (eg. dev|demo|prod|util)
   --memory-reservation=<kb>     Memory reservation size for container in KB.
+  --no-service                  Flag to set non-persistent task.
-  --memory-reservation-hard     Flag to set memory reservation to a hard --cpu=<num>                   CPU credit limit for container.
+  --memory-reservation-hard     Flag to set memory reservation to a hard.
+  --cpu=<num>                   CPU credit limit for container.
   --port=<port>                 Port for the container to expose.
   --timeout=<seconds>           How long to wait for old ECS services to stop.